-Builders prize optimal sites and flexible schedules.
-A “ready” site is one that has all the site work done, is easily accessible and has a gravel or concrete building pad.
-This allows the builder to be more efficient during erection, saving him time and you money.
-Builders like flexible deadlines because it allows them to smooth out their production schedule.
-Sometimes incentives are offered for schedule flexibility, especially during the winter months.
+P.S.
+Want to save money on your building?
+Of course you do!
+Builders prize optimal sites.
+A “ready” site means that all the site work is done, and the site is easily accessible and has a gravel or concrete building pad.
+Since this allows the builder to be more efficient during erection, he saves time and you save money.

 Have more questions about building costs not covered in this article?
 If you need help designing and planning, please contact FBi Buildings at 1.800.552.2981 or click here to email us.
 If you are ready to get a price, click here to request a quote and a member of our sales team will call you!